General

 To learn more about the

-benefits of Unimal, please, visit Unimal page, or
+benefits of Unimal, please, visit Unimal

-just download Unimal along with complete
+Unimal along with complete documentation and several

-documentation and several application notes and evaluate the product applied to
+application notes and evaluate the product applied to

 your project.